mobvoi/ticdesign/_en/doc/index.md

 ### <a name="date-picker-dialog"></a>Date and Time Picker {#date-picker-dialog}

 To make the developing process easier, we have packed [`DatePicker` and `TimePicker`](#date-picker) together and provided a `DatetimePickerDialog`.
-Just as [`AlertDialog`][android-alert-dialog], we show one dialog to let the users pick the date, time or both.
+Just as [`AlertDialog`][android-alert-dialog], we show a dialog to let the users pick the date, time or both.
 The way to use it is shown below:

 ``` java
 new DatetimePickerDialog.Builder(getActivity())